Work-Study applications for our comprehensive birth doula workshops are accepted yearly.

 See below for information on how to apply.

-We will be reviewing applications in August.
-If you are accepted to the work-study program you will be invited to attend the fall workshop.
-Be sure to read all of the information about the work-study program in the first pages of the application, and verify that you will be available for all classes by reviewing the list of important dates and deadlines on the application.
+The current work-study application deadline is March 6th, 2020.
+If you are accepted to the work-study program you will be invited to attend any future scheduled workshops within one year.
+Be sure to read all of the information about the work-study program in the first pages of the application, and verify that you will be available for all classes in a given workshop by reviewing schedules here.
 Then we invite you to apply for our work-study program!!!